Geometric description of C-vectors and real L\"osungen: Conjectures

+\begin{Lem} Let $B$ be a skew-symmetrizable matrix.
+Consider $\mathcal G=\mathcal{G}(B)$ as undirected.
+Assume that each of the (undirected) chordless cycles in $\mathcal G$ has an edge in the cycle that is not contained in any other (undirected) chordless cycles.
+Then Conjecture~\ref{conj-3} (1) is true. \end{Lem}

-\begin{proof} For any collection of arrows $\mathcal E= \{e_1,\dots,e_p\}$ in $\mathcal G$, we can define a new directed graph $\mathcal H$ by reversing the direction of the arrows of $\mathcal E$.
+\begin{proof} For a collection of arrows $\mathcal E= \{e_1,\dots,e_p\}$ in $\mathcal G$, we can define a new directed graph $\mathcal H$ by reversing the direction of the arrows of $\mathcal E$.
 If $\mathcal H$ is acyclic we may define a linear order by setting $i \prec j$ if $i \rightarrow j$ is an arrow of $\mathcal H$ and extending it to a linear ordering on $\mathcal{I}$.
-We will show that there exists a sequence of arrows that contains an odd number of arrows from every chordless cycle of $\mathcal G$ such that $\mathcal H$ is acyclic.
+We will show that there exists a set of arrows that contains an odd number of arrows (actually one arrow) from every oriented chordless cycle of $\mathcal G$ such that $\mathcal H$ is acyclic.
 Therefore it follows from \eqref{eqn-gim} that the associated GIM satisfies the condition in the statement of the lemma.